donesvad/java-api-test-airalo/README.md

 # Java API E2E Test Framework

+## Disclaimer: This repository is based on the original open-source template repository, primarily adjusted to fit the provided API Automation Test exercise.
+You can find the original repository here: https://github.com/donesvad/java-api-test.

 ## Overview

 This project is an end-to-end (E2E) test framework for API testing using Java.
 The framework leverages several powerful libraries and tools to provide